Light Roast vs. Medium Roast vs. Dark Roast

 These are things we know.

 Unlike those tried-and-true facts, the debate between light roast vs. medium roast vs. dark roast isn’t as finite.
 Ultimately, it’ll come down to a taste test, something you’ll have to handle yourself.
-In the meantime, though, I can give you a great foundation to work off.
+In the meantime, though, we can give you a great foundation to work off.

 Coffee beans aren’t a delightful shade of warm brown as we’re typically accustomed to—not before they’ve been roasted, at any rate.